codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 | `CF_JIRA_PROJECT_PREFIX`     | Relevant only when `CF_JIRA_INTEGRATION` is defined.
 The Jira project prefix that identifies the ticket number for which to retrieve information.  | Required  |
 | `CF_JIRA_MESSAGE`            | Relevant only when `CF_JIRA_INTEGRATION` is defined.
 The Jira issue (the issue ID and the string describing the issue) for the `CF_JIRA_PROJECT_PREFIX` to associate with the image.  | Required  |
 | `CF_JIRA_FAIL_ON_NOT_FOUND`            | Relevant only when `CF_JIRA_INTEGRATION` is defined.
 The report image action when the `CF_JIRA_MESSAGE` is not found.
 When set to `true`, the report image action is failed.  | Required  |

-### Connect a GitHub Action in Codefresh

-Add a GitHub Action to Codefresh with the required arguments.
-1. In the Codefresh UI, go to [Integrations](https://g.codefresh.io/2.0/account-settings/integrations){:target="\_blank"}.
-1. Select **GitHub Actions**, and then click **Configure**.
-1. Define the arguments for the GitHub Action.
-[Review GitHub Action arguments](#codefresh-github-action-integration-arguments).
-  * For the **CF_API_KEY**, click **Generate**.
-Note down the token generated.
-  * To create a container registry integration if you don't have one, click **Create Container Registry Integration**, and then select the one to add.
-See the Related articles for links to container registry documentation.
-  * To create a Jira integration, click **Create Atlassian Jira Integration**, and then configure the settings.
-See [Jira integration]({{site.baseurl}}/docs/integrations/jira/).
-1. Enter this token in GitHub Actions [as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `CF_API_KEY`.
-  Now you can reference it in all GitHub pipelines as you would any other secret.

 {% include image.html
 lightbox="true"